 - in certain jurisdictions, concerns about ‘piercing the corporate veil’ and directors’ exposure to personal liability;

-- tax complexities; burdensome labour practices; and delayed exits due to currency, economic or political factors.
+- tax complexities, burdensome labour practices and delayed exits due to currency, economic or political factors.

 Notwithstanding these challenges, private equity funds and institutional investors have achieved significant successes in Latin America.
 They have done so by deploying mitigating strategies aimed at: (1) concentrating on robust and resilient sectors of the economy expected to grow over time, such as infrastructure, technology, consumer products and life sciences; (2) proactively addressing difficulties through pricing and contractual terms; and (3) leveraging their operating expertise to improve both the bottom line and overall performance of the companies in which they invest.
 These strategic imperatives have been key factors in shaping private equity investments in the region.
-Indeed, the many past successes of private equity investments in Latin America demonstrate that savvy and astute dealmakers are aware of these risks and have developed sophisticated strategies to mitigate them.
+The many past successes of private equity investments in Latin America demonstrate that savvy and astute dealmakers are aware of these risks and have developed sophisticated strategies to mitigate them.

 Mitigating risks through contractual rights

 A critical element of this mitigation strategy involves negotiating contractual rights that support the sponsors’ investment thesis and address the idiosyncratic challenges faced in Latin America.
-In our experience, particularly in the case of minority-stake acquisitions, the most significant such contractual protection relates to the target’s business plan and deviations from such plan.
+In our experience, particularly in the case of minority-stake acquisitions, the most significant contractual protection relates to the target’s business plan and deviations from the plan.
 Given that management of unexpected developments is a principal concern of private equity and institutional investors in Latin America, it is safe to assume that any plan beats no plan when carrying out a successful acquisition.

 Developing with the controlling shareholder a shared business strategy is often the first order of business in protecting the investment thesis.
 Typically, private equity and institutional investors begin developing an economic narrative for their proposed investment during their due diligence exercise.
-In this phase of trying to understand ‘what is going on here,’ investors often come up with approaches to encourage and upgrade winning strategies while trying to discourage and control business approaches perceived as counterproductive.
+In this phase of trying to understand ‘what is going on here’, investors often come up with approaches to encourage and upgrade winning strategies while trying to discourage and control business approaches perceived as counterproductive.

-Many businesses in Latin America, particularly family-run businesses, are still used to operating in fairly unstructured and informal manners.
+Many businesses in Latin America, particularly family-run businesses, are still accustomed to operating in fairly unstructured and informal manners.
 For this reason, the introduction of formal planning and, even more importantly, the acceptance by the target’s management of processes and procedures calibrated to ensure adhesion to a business plan can sometimes be challenging.
 In particular, they may require behavioural changes that the controlling shareholder and management resist.
 This is one of the principal reasons why many of the international private equity and institutional investors that have been most successful in the region have a local team capable of bridging the gap between business cultures.
 A local team can be critical inasmuch as ‘boots on the ground’ help overcome deviations from the plan and the nearly inevitable mid-course adjustments.

-In order to protect a proposed investment’s economic rationale, other significant factors include:
+To protect a proposed investment’s economic rationale, other significant factors include: